 At Charlotte Acupuncture and Wellness Center, our practitioners will check your progress throughout your treatment plan.
 We strive to provide you high quality care and will refer you to another healthcare practitioner, if we are unable to help you.

 No, absolutely not.
 We do not reuse needles.
 The Charlotte Acupuncture and Wellness Center only uses FDA-approved, single-use needles that have been sterilized by the manufacturer prior to packaging.
 After your treatment, the needles are disposed of in a “Sharps” medical waste disposal container.
 Furthermore, all of our acupuncturists are nationally certified in Clean Needle Technique by the CCAOM (Council of Colleges of Acupuncture and Oriental Medicine).
 This is the only national organization that certifies practitioners in Clean Needle Technique for acupuncture.
 Clean Needle Technique is the standard way in which acupuncture is practiced in order to keep patients and practitioners safe.
 You can always expect to receive the highest level of care available each time you visit the Charlotte Acupuncture and Wellness Center.

-Please call us today to receive the latest fee information and to schedule your appointment: 704-333-8899.
+Please call us today to schedule your consultation: 704-333-8899

 Flex Plans & Healthcare Savings Accounts

 Acupuncture is a covered medical expense under Healthcare Savings Accounts (HSA's) and most Flexible Spending accounts.
 Additionally, some plans may reimburse you for the cost of Chinese herbal medicine.
 Please check with your Flex Plan or HSA administrator to make sure that your particular plan covers acupuncture treatments and/or the cost of Chinese herbal medicine.